Process Rate in the Field Medium

 -

-a closed circulation
+a closed structural cycle

 -

-a completed reaction step
+a completed chemical step

-This distinction matters.
+This distinction is fundamental.

 -